TrellixVulnTeam/ENG_to_KOR_Translator_TensorFlow_N97Z/README.md

 ## scripts <a name="anchor_4"></a> [up](#anchor_main)
 1. See upper part of translate.py, since everything can be controled from there.
 2. data\_utils.py & seq2seq\_model.py are helper class & model creation class respectively.
+3. To run, type "python translate.py" on TensorFlow activated terminal, or run on IDLE like Pycharm (interpreter as TensorFlow in this case).

 ## References <a name="anchor_ref"></a> [top](#anchor_main)
 My [blog][4] <br></br>